Written by Joanna Adams Sergent

 There was a lawsuit brought by Tilden Wright against the Lexington and Nashville (L&N) railroad company.
 The suit was for the recovery of injuries and damages from the accident.

-Lousiville & Nashville Railroad Company claimed that they were not responsible for the wreck as it was caused by a person or persons unknowns and not captured.
+Lousiville & Nashville Railroad Company claimed that they were not responsible for the wreck as it was caused by a person or persons unknown and not captured.

 The judge agreed with the railroad and thus the lawsuit was unsuccessful.
 However, Wright did deny that this did happen however, there was no evidence to prove this story right or wrong.